Anuj-Kumar-Sharma/First-Contribution/README.md

  First-Contribution
 This is my first contribution
-Hello anuj thanks for this video.
+Hello thanks for this video.
 Very Helpful